-1. Feeling aggrieved and dissatisfied with the impugned judgment and order passed by the High Court of Delhi at New Delhi in Writ Petition (C) No. 11238 of 2015 by which the High Court has allowed the said writ petition and has declared that the land acquisition proceedings initiated under the Land Acquisition Act, 1894 (hereinafter referred to as "Act, 1894") with regard to the land in question is deemed to have lapsed under Section 24(2) of the Right to Fair Compensation and
+1. Feeling aggrieved and dissatisfied with the impugned judgment and order passed by the High Court of Delhi at New Delhi in Writ Petition (C) No. 8081 of 2015 by which the High Court has allowed the said writ petition and has declared that the acquisition with regard to the land in question is deemed to have lapsed under Section